Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Flux Quantization and Josephson effects

-due to the two gauge invariant contributions.
-This indicates that if the capacitance effect is included the observed Josephson relation is not obtained.
-In other words, the presence of the capacitance effect of the Josephson junction indicates that the correct Josephson effect cannot be obtained by the standard theory.
+due to the presence of the two gauge invariant contributions.
+This indicates that if the capacitance contribution is included the observed Josephson relation is not obtained in the standard theory.